slithiaote/lepton/paper.md

 It is distributed in binary format [@zenodo] because its implementation is written as a ''Lepton'' file containing the full source code, manual and a tutorial.
 The public repository is hosted on [Github](https://github.com/slithiaote/lepton).
-Previous publications written using ''Lepton'' include [@LiThiaoTe20121723] and [@LiThiaoTe2012439].
+Previous publications written using and about ''Lepton'' include [@LiThiaoTe20121723] and [@LiThiaoTe2012439].

 # References